Deep Ocean Exploration Institute

 Role of the Deep Earth and Ocean in Elemental Cycles – includes cycling of volatiles; carbon sequestration; and processes related to deep-ocean and crustal biosphere

-A total of approximately $300,000 is available for DOEI awards in 2013, with individual proposals in the range of $10K to $75K to a maximum of $100K for multi-PI proposals.
-Proposals will be for one year of funding, to be spent over a maximum of two years.
+A total of approximately $200,000 is available for DOEI awards in 2014, with individual proposals in the range of $10K to $75K.
+Proposals will be fully funded in 2014 and must be spent over a maximum of two years.

 The DOEI will support individual and collaborative research projects relevant to the current themes of the Institute.
 The mission of the DOEI is to support and enrich deep ocean exploration and research activities of the WHOI community, particularly those that seek to understand multidisciplinary and space/time phenomena involved in earth/ocean processes.